flavorjones/release_marker/README.md

 Create a YAML config file:

-    auto_tagger: # this section is optional
-      environment: "staging"  # the auto_tagger environment immediately preceding production.

     pivotal_tracker:
       Frontend Web Site:  # all stories in this tracker project are relevant
         project_id: 12345